mizanur-007/task-management/README.md

 10. Registration: User can create account with email and password and also by google and github

 11. Private Route: Task Details, To do list, Add and update are Private route

+12.Pagination: pagination is added to home and tasks route